 [pointing to Kristen’s model] I used to live in this house.Nancy Thompson

 Nancy wasn’t your typical, run-of-the-mill slasher heroine.
 She was steely, resourceful, cerebral; perhaps second only to Jamie Lee Curtis as the sub-genre’s most iconic conqueror, and in many ways more formidable since the odds were stacked so heavily against her.
-Nancy had defeated Krueger once, understood his cackling brand of sadism and the torment of those he pursued better than any other living person.
+Nancy had defeated Krueger once, understood his cackling brand of sadism and the torment of those he pursued better than any living person.
 If anyone could put him down for good, it was her.
 Many see Freddy’s Revenge as a series oddity that can be enjoyed as a standalone feature outside of the franchise mythology, an outsider that didn’t exactly feel like a traditional Nightmare instalment.
 That’s understandable since the film was left out in the cold by those later sequels, but if one ingredient was decisive in giving the series back its identity it was the returning Langenkamp, and the same can be said of New Nightmare.
 Craven knew the importance of Nancy to his vision.
 Freddy is undoubtedly the main attraction, but every dastardly supervillain needs a worthy foil, and Langenkamp, marred by a cosmetic grey streak and convincingly matured only three years on from her original performance, is as good as it gets.

 For fans of the original film, it was nice to see Freddy and co return to their narrative origins, even if Freddy’s Revenge vaguely touched upon the events of A Nightmare on Elm Street via Nancy’s dubiously left behind diary.
 Back in 1984, Robert Englund’s most famous creation changed the way we looked at slasher villains.
 Far from the seek and destroy barbarian audiences were used to, for him the thrill was in the foreplay, the character literally drawing his power from the sense of fear his dream world antics instilled.
 He was more cerebral than the likes of Jason Voorhees, flaunting his otherworldly powers in the most manipulative ways.
 In the original instalment he framed delinquent-with-a-heart Grady for the murder of Tina.
 In Freddy’s Revenge he literally put the glove on Jesse’s hand as he set about possessing his Earthly incubator.
 The Dream Warriors sees Freddy let loose on a teen psychiatric ward, the ideal stomping ground for a sadistic malefactor who preys on weakness as a means to gain strength.
 The film’s opening moments result in Kristen being shipped off to Westin Hills following a supposedly self-inflicted wrist slashing, but if you believe Freddy isn’t the culprit I’ve got a filthy old striped sweater to sell you.

 Unfortunately for Krueger, Kristen has the power to draw others into her dreams, which levels up the playing field somewhat, especially as each patient acquires a special ability that belies their real-world weakness.
 As well as her group-uniting abilities, Kristen develops incredible gymnastics skills that leave Freddy impotent, and our villain’s troubles are only just beginning.
 Ken Sagoes’ short-tempered ruffian Roland Kincaid develops heroic physical strength; mute Joey Crusal is given the rather fitting gift of a supersonic scream; as well as being able to walk, paraplegic and geek outsider Will Stanton acquires magical abilities relating to his favourite Tabletop RPG, The Wizard Master, and reclusive former drug addict Taryn becomes a super confident, switchblade-wielding badass.
 Nancy even flaunts her ability to pull objects out of dreams, something first realised in the original movie.
-This results in a series of suitably ironic deaths that transform Freddy into a wisecracking antihero in the Arnie mode that would set the template going forward, though such a formula would be watered down to a thin gruel by the turn of the 90s.
+This results in a series of suitably ironic deaths that transform Freddy into a wisecracking antihero in the Schwarzenegger mode that would set the template going forward, though such a formula would be watered down to a thin gruel by the turn of the 90s.
 The irony of Freddy tying a sexually repressed mute to a bed using tongues is a hoot, as is the quite ludicrous image of our killer symbolically ejaculating while injecting Taryn with syringe-tipped gloves.
 It is completely absurd, even a little perverted, but it works a treat.
 When it comes to dream psychology and gallows humour, The Dream Warriors is a cut above all that it would ultimately inspire.

 It’s from this sub-narrative that The Dream Warriors is able to draw its true strength.
 While the original movie successfully examined the mind-bending slights of the subconscious, Russell’s visually audacious outing goes above and beyond, maintaining those universal properties while exploring the vast and endless possibilities of a domain in which the laws of traditional physics no longer apply.
 In the original A Nightmare on Elm Street, Craven smartly tapped into those universal ambiguities that we’ve all experienced while inhabiting the realms of the subconscious mind: our inability to escape a pursuing menace or find our way out of a seemingly familiar place, sudden changes in identity and our incapacity to delineate the dream world from reality to name but a few.
-It may lack the dead-on dream psychology of Craven’s original, but thanks to some gorgeous set design, various advancements in the field of SFX and a spellbinding 80s colour palette, Russell provides a blank canvas where absolutely anything goes, forging a visual realm that is truly fantastical.
+It may lack the dead-on dream psychology of Craven’s original, but thanks to some gorgeous set design, various advancements in the field of SFX and a spellbinding 80s colour palette, Russell creates an environment where absolutely anything goes, forging a visual realm that is truly fantastical.

 As wonderfully as the plan is executed, there is a downside, the film proving somewhat problematic for fans of Krueger’s short-lived darker incarnation.
 Englund is nothing short of brilliant, approaching the material’s particular brand of comedic sadism with a devilish relish that’s impossible to resist, but the mostly comic book presentation and commercially calculated characters step out of the darkness in favour of the horror-sappingly fanciful as the film wears on, Krueger caught between teenage pinup and ruthless child killer in a way that can be tonally confusing.
 The opening scenes, including Kristen’s so-called suicide attempt and puppeteer Phillip’s vein-ridden slashing err on the darker side, but overall it’s clear where the series is heading.
 Compared to those later sequels, which completely neglected the horror for increasingly asinine wisecracks and commercial gimmickry, The Dream Warriors is a veritable masterpiece, retaining just enough darkness to remind us exactly who it is we’re dealing with, but the writing is on the wall in big bright lights, a tone solidified by the use of title track performing American hair band Dokken.
 It was an inspired commercial move to target the MTV crowd, but if you’re looking for a more traditional horror experience you’re better off sticking with the original A Nightmare on Elm Street, New Nightmare or even Freddy’s Revenge.
 There are unsettling moments in The Dream Master, but the horror is often secondary.